gbevin/SendMIDI/README.md

-  tun                  Send Tune Request mpe   zone range     Send MPE Configuration for zone (1-2) with range (0-15) raw   bytes          Send raw MIDI from a series of bytes --                   Read commands from standard input until it's closed
+  tun                  Send Tune Request mpe   zone range     Send MPE Configuration for zone (1-2) with range (0-15) raw   bytes          Send raw MIDI from a series of bytes -h  or  --help       Print Help (this message) and exit --version            Print version information and exit --                   Read commands from standard input until it's closed
 ```